CI/CD with GitHub Actions

 - Navigate to your Kyma cluster.

-- Go to Configuration→Service Accounts.
+default). - Go to

-- Click the Create Service Accountbutton.
+Configuration→Service Accounts. - Click the

 Create Cluster Role in Kyma for the CI/CD pipeline, as described bellow: